-- (1) This Article applies if a Jersey ship or a ship registered in another country is in a port in Jersey. - A person who is neither in Her Majesty's service nor authorized by law to do so who - goes on board a ship to which this Article applies without the consent of its master or of another person authorized to give it; or - (b) remains on board such a ship after being requested to leave by its master, a police officer, an officer authorized by the Committee or a customs officer.

-commits an offence and is liable to a fine at level 4 on the standard scale 19
+- (1) This Article applies if a Jersey ship or a ship registered in another country is in a port in Jersey. - (2) A person who is neither in Her Majesty's service nor authorized by law to do so who - (a) goes on board a ship to which this Article applies without the consent of its master or of another person authorized to give it; or - (b) remains on board such a ship after being requested to leave by its master, a police officer, an officer authorized by the Minister or a customs officer, commits an offence and is liable to a fine at level 4 on the standard scale.

-Master's power of arrest
+73 Master's power of arrest

-The master of a Jersey ship may cause a person on board the ship to be put under restraint if and for so long as it appears to him necessary or expedient to do so in the interest of safety or for the preservation of good order or discipline on board the ship.
+The master of a Jersey ship may cause a person on board the ship to be put under restraint if and for so long as it appears to him or her necessary or expedient to do so in the interest of safety or for the preservation of good order or discipline on board the ship.

-Unauthorized persons: offences relating to safety
+74 Unauthorized persons: offences relating to safety

-If a person goes to sea in a ship without the consent of the master or of another person authorized to give it, Articles 37 and 38 (conduct on board ships) apply as if he were a seaman employed in the ship.
+If a person goes to sea in a ship without the consent of the master or of another person authorized to give it, Articles 37 and 38 apply as if he or she were a seaman employed in the ship.

-Return to be furnished by masters of ships as to passengers
+75 Return to be furnished by masters of ships as to passengers

-- (1) The master of a ship, whether or not a Jersey ship, that carries passengers to a place in Jersey from a place outside Jersey, or from a place in Jersey to a place outside Jersey, shall, if so directed by the Committee, furnish to such person and in such manner as the Committee directs a return giving the total number of passengers so carried. - (2) The return shall - - (a) distinguish between the total number of any class of passengers carried; and - (b) give such particulars with respect to passengers as may for the time being be required by the Committee. - (3) A passenger shall furnish the master with any information required by him for the purpose of the return. - (4) If - the master or passenger, as the case may be, commits an offence and is liable to a fine at level 3 on the standard scale.20

-- the master fails to make a return as required by this Article, or makes a false return: - (b) a passenger refuses to give information required by the master for the purpose of a return required by this Article or, for that purpose, gives to the master information that he knows to be false or recklessly gives to him information that is false.
+- (1) The master of a ship, whether or not a Jersey ship, that carries passengers to a place in Jersey from a place outside Jersey, or from a place in Jersey to a place outside Jersey, shall, if so directed by the Minister, furnish to such person and in such manner as the Minister directs a return giving the total number of passengers so carried. - (2) The return shall - (a) distinguish between the total number of any class of passengers carried; and - (b) give such particulars with respect to passengers as may for the time being be required by the Minister. - (3) A passenger shall furnish the master with any information required by him or her for the purpose of the return. - (4) If - - (a) the master fails to make a return as required by this Article, or makes a false return; - (b) a passenger refuses to give information required by the master for the purpose of a return required by this Article or, for that purpose, gives to the master information that the passenger knows to be false or recklessly gives to him or her information that is false, the master or passenger, as the case may be, commits an offence and is liable to a fine at level 3 on the standard scale.

-Returns of births and deaths in ships etc.
+76 Returns of births and deaths in ships etc.